hlk_logo

 • Network Segmentation

-Micro segmentation is a popular method to achieve a zero trust model and network firewall security.
+Micro segmentation is a popular method to achieve a zero-trust model and network firewall security.
 It requires network security perimeters to be broken into multiple, smaller VLANs with individual access required for each segment of the network.
 This allows heightened control over the east-west traffic within your network, drastically reducing the places malware can travel and the damage it can cause.

 • Risk Management Analytics